De Sitter Momentum Space

 Of course, a dS momentum space for global coordinates in Euclidean signature, after complexifying (global) time, dates back to many earlier works~\cite{Higuchi:1986wu,Bros:1990cu,Bros:1995js,Marolf:2010zp,Marolf:2010nz,Higuchi:2010xt}.
 This formulation provides a nonperturbative definition of QFT free of infrared divergences, with a uniquely defined (Euclidean) Bunch-Davies vacuum.
 There, the theory is defined on the $(d+1)$-dimensional sphere and decomposes into spherical harmonics.
 However, its compactness obscures the dynamics, which can only be accessed via subtle analytic continuation.

 By contrast, in the KLF momentum space, dS symmetries, dynamics, and analyticity become simultaneously transparent, equations of motion reduce to algebraic relations, and the Feynman propagator takes the same form as in flat space.
 We show that perturbative calculations of newly defined (amputated) Schwinger-Keldysch (SK) correlators are free of nested time integrals and instead take the form of spectral integrals over frequencies.
 The resulting integrands being universally meromorphic, this enables correlators to be evaluated by simply collecting residues.
-We also derive an inversion formula for the spectral density and show how our group-theoretical construction streamlines and gives a transparent physical meaning to otherwise complicated computations.
-We provide extensive details and applications in a companion paper~\cite{unpublishedkey}.
+At loop level, we show how our group-theoretical construction streamlines and gives a transparent physical meaning to the momentum integration in a simple example.
+We provide extensive details and applications in a companion paper~\cite{Belrhali:2026rkn}.

-4pt {\bf dS spacetime.} For the sake of generality and to allow the future use of dimensional regularization, throughout this letter, we consider $(d+1)$-dimensional dS spacetime $\dS_{d+1}$, defined as an hyperboloid embedded in $(d+2)$-dimensional Minkowski spacetime $\mathbb{M}^{1, d+1}$:
+4pt {\bf dS spacetime.} For the sake of generality and to allow the use of dimensional regularization, throughout this letter, we consider $(d+1)$-dimensional dS spacetime $\dS_{d+1}$, defined as an hyperboloid embedded in $(d+2)$-dimensional Minkowski spacetime $\mathbb{M}^{1, d+1}$:

 where $A, B = 0, 1, \ldots, d+1$ and $H^{-1}$ is the dS curvature radius.
 For cosmological purposes, it is enough to restrict our attention to the half of $\dS$ space covered by Poincar\'e coordinates, such that $X^0 = (2 H \tau)^{-1}(\tau^2-\x^2-1)\,, X^i = -(H\tau)^{-1} x^i\,, X^{d+1} = (2 H \tau)^{-1}(\x^2-\tau^2-1)$, where $-\infty<\tau< 0$ is conformal time and $x^i$, $i=1, \ldots, d$ are spatial coordinates.
 With these, the metric induced on the hyperboloid~\eqref{eq: dS def} takes the cosmological form $ \d s^2 =(H\tau)^{-2}\left(-\d\tau^2 + \d\x^2\right)$, which describes an accelerating spacetime with constant Hubble rate $H$ and scale factor $-(H\tau)^{-1}$.
 As can be read off from the definition~\eqref{eq: dS def}, $\dS_{d+1}$ is left invariant by the $(d+2)$-dimensional Lorentz group $\SO(1,d+1)$.
 Instead, constant-$\tau$ spatial hypersurfaces are $d$-dimensional Euclidean planes $\mathbb{R}^d$, which are only invariant under the action of the Euclidean group $\mathbb{E}_d \subset \SO(1,d+1)$, composed of translations and rotations in $d$ dimensions.